CUH Logo

 What happens after my appointment?

 For some patients, the doctor will be able to diagnose your problem, provide reassurance and write and discharge you back to your GP with a treatment plan for your condition.
-Sometimes, the consultant may decide that you do need to be seen in person or that you need a biopsy (a small piece of skin is taken and sent to a laboratory for diagnosis) or an excision of the lesion.
+Sometimes, the Dermatologist may decide that you do need to be seen in person or that you need a biopsy (a small piece of skin is taken and sent to a laboratory for diagnosis) or a full excision of the lesion.
 If this is the case, you will be contacted and offered an appointment.
-This will take place in Addenbrooke’s Hospital.
+The doctor who reviews your photographs will write to you and your GP with the management plan so you are always kept up to date with what is happening with your care.
+In some cases, the Dermatologist will issue an electronic prescription which will be available for you to collect from CUH outpatient pharmacy or a letter will be sent asking your GP to issue this prescription.
+You will receive a copy of the Dermatologist letter, either by post or on MyChart if set-up, which will explain what action, if any, you need to take next.
+These actions may include:

-• Face-to-face appointment - If you need to be seen face-to-face, we will contact you to offer you an appointment.
+If you need to be seen face-to-face, we will contact you to offer you an appointment.

-• Treatment at GP - It may be that you don’t need to be seen in hospital but will be managed by your GP.
-If this is the case, it will be clearly stated in the letter.
-It is very important that if the letter says this, you call your GP practice and make the appointment so that your treatment, if any, can be started.
+It may be that you don’t need to be seen in hospital, but will be managed by your GP.
+If this is the case it will be clearly stated in the letter.
+Where required, call your GP practice so that your treatment can be started.

-• No further action - It could be that there is no further action needed, in which case you only need to go back and see your GP if you are worried.
+It could be that there is no further action needed.
+You will only need to return to your GP if you are still worried.

 Frequently asked questions (FAQs)

-Q. What if the treatment doesn’t work?
+Q. What if it doesn’t work?

 A. If there is a degree of uncertainty about the diagnosis then you may be offered a patient-initiated follow-up appointment in case the treatment fails.
-If the diagnosis is clear and the treatment expected to be effective, you will need to speak to your GP about a new referral.
+If the diagnosis is clear and the treatment expected to be effective, then you will need to speak to your GP about a new referral.
 This is the same process that would take place in a face-to-face consultation.

 Q. What happens if I am discharged, and I have further questions?